BV equivalence with boundary: Field theories and equivalence

-where the grading on $\mathfrak{BV}^\bullet$ is given by the ghost number.
-Its cohomology will be denoted by $H^\bullet(\mathfrak{BV}^\bullet)$ and called the \emph{BV cohomology}. \end{definition} The BV complex is of interest as it is a \emph{resolution} of $\Omega^\bullet_\mathrm{loc}(\mathcal{EL}/D)$ when the quotient is nonsingular, in the sense that the BV cohomology is given by\footnote{Counterexamples to this scenario have been observed \cite{getzlerSpinning,getzlerSpinningCurved}.
-In local field theory, the request that the BV complex be a proper resolution of the moduli space of the theory is generally too strong.} \cite{henneaux1990lectures,stasheff1998secret,fredenhagen2012batalin}
+where the grading on $\mathfrak{BV}^{\bullet}$ is given by the ghost number.
+Its cohomology will be denoted by $H^\bullet(\mathfrak{BV}^\bullet)$ and called the \emph{BV cohomology}. \end{definition} While the BV complex $\mathfrak{BV}^\bullet$ consists of inhomogeneous local forms (inhomogeneous also in ghost number), its 0-form part\footnote{In the literature the terminology ``BV complex" is used to denote $\mathfrak{BV}^\bullet_0$.
+We use the same name for $\mathfrak{BV}^\bullet$ as it is the natural extension in the present setting.} $\mathfrak{BV}^{\bullet}_0 \subset \mathfrak{BV}^\bullet$ is of interest as it is a \emph{resolution} of {$D$-invariant functionals on $\mathcal{EL}$ or,} when the quotient is nonsingular, {functionals on $\mathcal{EL}/D$} in the sense that the BV cohomology is given by\footnote{Counterexamples to this scenario have been observed \cite{getzlerSpinning,getzlerSpinningCurved}.
+In local field theory, the request that the BV complex be a proper resolution of the moduli space of the theory is generally too strong.
+Hence, we do not insist on the vanishing of negative cohomology.} \cite{henneaux1990lectures,stasheff1998secret,fredenhagen2012batalin}